 Articles and photos that focus on outdoor sports with a primary focus on climbing and a secondary focus on hiking and skiing.
 We’re mostly talking about those latter pursuits as extensions of climbing, so we’re not looking at resort skiing so much as touring and ski mountaineering.

 We aim for our content to be of a high standard, so please understand that your work is subject to approval and editing.
-We believe that everyone has a unique perspective and a voice worth listening to, but not all pieces will fit with our philosophy or editorial direction.
+We believe that everyone has a unique perspective and a voice worth listening to, but not all pieces will fit with our philosophy, style or editorial direction.
 Take a look at some of our articles for general style and tone.
 We’re big fans of irreverence and humour but we also have a commitment to informing and educating our audience.

 Your article could fit into one of several main categories: